 Long is relative, in this heat 20k seems long.
 These walks take me into a more diverse landscape.
 Different valleys and ridges are visited from my base without having to use the car.
 I have several routes which, this fantastic week, have provided top class excursions.
 A long morning is set aside for exploration and I’ve returned each time full of admiration for the landscape of the area.

-As a good example I leave this morning along easy tracks in the oak forest.
-Sunday scrambler bikes, much as I shun them, help to keep these ways clear.
-Very few other people use them.
 Over a ridge little paths brush through aromatic lavender.
 This is a splendid spot for a breather and a chance to admire the varied butterflies and watch the buzzards wheeling overhead.
 I’ve given up trying to get decent photos of either.

 Down into a secluded valley of scattered houses threaded with quiet lanes [ideal for cycling – see later post] and I’m soon into the little village of Touzac.
 The cafe is closed today but there is a welcome water tap, as there is in all the hamlets passed today.
 It’s good to reach the River Lot itself, a grand stretch of water, which here is crossed by an impressive metal bridge.